-Fig. 1: (a) Structure of network contains a line of nine cliques with 3-11 nodes.
-The overlapping nodes are highlighted in red color. (b) The value of $\Lambda(\tau)$ and $\Theta(\tau)$ versus time τ .
+Figure 2: (a) The largest connected component of scientific collaboration network.
+The nodes corresponding to 379 researchers which color coded into 21 and 5 communities obtained by maximizing the markov endurance measure [2] at $\tau = 1$ (or equivalently, modularity).
+The researcher are grouped mainly based on the physical classifications. (b) The value of $\Lambda(\tau)$ and $\Theta(\tau)$ versus time τ .

-Then, we apply the framework to an important biological application, i.e. finding the communities of S.cerevisiae proteins based on their interactions [3].
+communities of S.cerevisiae proteins based on their interactions [3].
 In Fig.3(a), proteins in 10 communities are shown in different colors and annotated.
 These communities can be associated with either protein complexes or certain functions, which can be looked up by using the GO-Term Finder package [4] and the online tools of the Saccharomyces Genome Database (SGD) [5].
 Fig.3(b) shows that 10 is indeed the optimal number of communities revealed by the corresponding largest stability $\Theta(\tau)$ in our framework.
 This result demonstrates that our framework can provide the real functional classifications of biological networks, which has broad applications in the future studies.

-The comparison between modularity and our framework. - Finally, we emphasize the difference between the stability measure proposed and the modularity Q proposed by Newman [6].
+3 The comparison between modularity and our framework

+Finally, we emphasize the difference between the stability measure proposed and the modularity Q proposed by Newman [6].
 Q is a well-known criterion for evaluating a specific partition scheme of a network.
 It is defined as "the fraction of edges that fall within communities, minus the expected value of the same quantity if edges fall at random regardless of the community structure".
-Different partition schemes will get different Q values for the same network, and larger ones mean better partitions.
-A and Γ try to directly characterize and evaluate the struc-
+Different partition schemes will get different Qvalues for the same network, and larger ones mean better partitions. Λ and Γ try to directly characterize and evaluate the structure property which is based on network's spectra, rather than a specific network partition.
+Therefore, a network only has exactly self-deterministic Λ and Γ values regardless of how many partition schemes it would have, and the larger the Γ is, the stronger the network community structure is.
+In addition, Fortunato et al [7] pointed out the resolution limit problem of the modularity Q, that is, there exists an intrinsic scale beyond which small qualified communities cannot be detected by maximizing the modularity.
+As shown in Fig.4, when a clique ring contains cliques with different scales (i.e.,the heterogeneous community size), the intrinsic community structure can be exactly revealed by Λ .
+With Λ and Γ , we can quantitatively compare the modularity structure of different types of complex networks.

-Fig. 2: (a) The largest connected component of scientific collaboration network.
-The nodes corresponding to 379 researchers which color coded into 21 and 5 communities obtained by maximizing the markov endurance measure [2] at $\tau = 1$ (or equivalently, modularity).
-The researcher are grouped mainly based on the physical classifications. (b) The value of $\Lambda(\tau)$ and $\Theta(\tau)$ versus time τ .
+Figure 3: (a) The protein-protein interactions network of S.cerevisiae containing 10 communities [3].
+Different communities are described by different colors and the biological functions are annotated beside correspondingly. (b) The value of $\Lambda(\tau)$ and $\Theta(\tau)$ versus time τ .